billywongstuy/CS_16-17_Notes/Systems/12-20to21-16-Networking.md

     * In Thicknet and Thinnet, all data is sent to all computers.

     * Each computer added increases the power drain on the entire system, degrading service.

+# 12/21/16
+#Aim: Part II: Electric Boogaloo

+ <b>Physical Layer cont.</b>

+ * Token Ring
+  * Each computer is connected in a ring to each other.